 What’s with the dead seagull in the parking lot, miles from water?
-That bird put me in a worse mood than I’d already been plunged into since the infamous call on Highway 98.
+That bird put me in a worse mood than I’d already been plunged into since the infamous call on Highway 98 when mom said we’d have to cut our trip short.
 How can people believe that some divine being has his eye on the sparrow if survival of the fittest reigns?
 Birds eat fish and cars knock off birds on a regular basis in random parking lots and, in general, tragedy abounds.
 I mean, a dead sea gull is not exactly a tragedy, but you know what I mean.
-There is William and Bepa, not to mention victims of war and ridiculous politics, and the universe seems to have no protective eyes on anything.
+Consider William and Bepa, not to mention victims of war and ridiculous politics, and the universe seems to have no protective eyes on anything.
 Nothing makes sense to me, and I don’t think I’m writing you anymore.

 P.S.
 And why do some kids get dads who never understand them–or ignore them–or in the case of Pat Murphy at my school, beat them?
 It’s like some of us get dropped down into families who are aliens.
 Or we’re aliens; we don’t fit.
 I am seriously requesting some kind of reliable Global Positioning System.
 Is that too much to ask?

 Sometime during the second week in June, I received this French mystery in the mail from Ben from a bookstore in Sanibel, Florida.
 Ben had already described the quirky store that he and his mom had planned to visit, primarily because it had mysteries from around the world, but I didn’t know he’d send something in the mail!
 I owe him one.